mm0x1/alltalk_reader/README.md

 ## Usage

-1. Paste your text in the input field
+1. Either paste your text in the input field
 2. Click "Process Text" to split the text into paragraphs
 3. Use the playback controls at the top to navigate through paragraphs
 4. Click on any paragraph to start reading from that position